aitorzaldua/portfolio_brand/sections/section-pens.md

 order: 2
 ---

-# We are core developers in the most transformative decentralised projects.
+# We are core developers in the most transformative decentralized projects.
 ---
 *Contact us in info@draftdigital.org*